pechyony/navigation/README.md

+[image1]: ./images/trained_agent.gif "trained agent"

 # Navigation

 Project 1 in Udacity deep reinforcement learning nanodegree.

-In this project we trained an agent to navigate in a closed space and collect bananas.
+In this project we trained an agent to navigate in a closed space and collect yellow bananas only.

 ![alt text][image1]